 Thomas Deng: Managing Director at Goldman Sachs Asia

-Paul Bottino: Lecturer at Harvard University
+Paul Bottino: Lecturer at Harvard College

 Alvin Xiao: General Partner at FutureX Capital